AmduX64/Grand-Junction-Pathway-Benefits/README.md

 Graphhopper's repository was mirrored on version 0.12 to the folder `graphhopper'.

 MAPC's changes to the Graphhopper's base code included:
-- following the Graphhopper's developer's guidelines for [creating a new routing profile](https://github.com/graphhopper/graphhopper/blob/master/docs/core/create-new-flagencoder.md), MAPC extented the code base for an additional cycling profiles.
-The added profile: `mapcrider2`, which combines `bike2`, Graphhopper's biking profile that counts for elevation in rouing, and `racingbike` profiles with additional priorities such as prefaring _track_, _cycle track_ and _cycleway_ road classes (highway tags) over _trunk_, _primary_, secondary_, and _residential_ road classes, avoiding roads without a cycling lane, prefering streets with lower max-speed, and prefering routes that are part of local or regional cycling network.
+- following the Graphhopper's developer's guidelines for [creating a new routing profile](https://github.com/graphhopper/graphhopper/blob/master/docs/core/create-new-flagencoder.md), MAPC extended the code base for an additional cycling profiles.
+The added profile: `mapcrider2`, which combines `bike2`, Graphhopper's biking profile that counts for elevation in routing, and `racingbike` profiles with additional priorities such as preferring _track_, _cycle track_ and _cycleway_ road classes (highway tags) over _trunk_, _primary_, _secondary_, and _residential_ road classes, avoiding roads without a cycling lane, preferring streets with lower max-speed, and preferring routes that are part of local or regional cycling network.
 - MAPC added the features for returning additional details of the routes, including surface types and stress level (stress_level tag is added to the OSM data by MAPC)
 - In additional, the web module is altered to include MAPC's logo+information about the project.

 ## run the four scenario routing engines with docker-compose

-This project needs to launch four graphhopper routing engine instances that each are built ysung an incrementally different version of the osm street network (for different scenarios).
+This project needs to launch four graphhopper routing engine instances that each are built using an incrementally different version of the osm street network (for different scenarios).
 This could be done via servung to different ports:
 - base scenario: port 8989
 - scenario 1- only grand junction bike path is added: port 7979
 - scenario 2- cambridge cycling vision added: port 6969